Free City of Danzig: Regional Synodal Federation of the Free City of Danzig

 The mostly Lutheran and partially Reformed congregations situated in the territory of the Free City, which previously used to belong to the Ecclesiastical Province of West Prussia of the Evangelical Church of the old-Prussian Union (EKapU), were transformed into the Regional Synodal Federation of the Free City of Danzig after 1920.
 The executive body of that ecclesiastical province, the consistory (est. 1 November 1886), was seated in Danzig.
 After 1920 it was restricted in its responsibility to those congregations within the Free City's territory.
 First General Superintendent Paul Kalweit (1920–1933) and then Bishop Johannes Beermann (1933–1945) presided over the consistory.

 Unlike the Second Polish Republic, which opposed the cooperation of the United Evangelical Church in Poland with EKapU, Volkstag and the Senate of Danzig approved cross-border religious bodies.
 Danzig's Regional Synodal Federation — just as the regional synodal federation of the autonomous Memelland — retained the status of an ecclesiastical province within EKapU.

 After the German annexation of the Free City in 1939, the EKapU merged the Danzig regional synodal federation in 1940 into the Ecclesiastical Region of Danzig-West Prussia.
 This included the Polish congregations of the United Evangelical Church in Poland in the homonymous Reichsgau Danzig-West Prussia and the German congregations in the West Prussia governorate.
 Danzig's consistory functioned as an executive body for that region.
 With the flight and expulsion of most ethnically German Protestant parishioners from the area of the Free City of Danzig between 1945 and 1948, the congregations vanished.

 In March 1945, the consistory had relocated to Lübeck and opened a refugee centre for Danzigers (Hilfsstelle beim evangelischen Konsistorium Danzig) led by Upper Consistorial Councillor Gerhard M. Gülzow.
 The Lutheran congregation of St. Mary's Church could relocate its valuable parament collection and the presbytery granted it on loan to St. Annen Museum in Lübeck after the war.
-Other Lutheran congregations of Danzig could reclaim their church bells, which the Wehrmacht had requisitioned as non-ferrous metal for war purposes since 1940, but which had survived, not yet melted down, in storage (e.g. Glockenfriedhof) in the British zone of occupation.
-The presbyteries granted them usually to Northwestern German Lutheran congregations which had lost bells due to the war.
+Other Lutheran congregations of Danzig could reclaim their church bells, which the Wehrmacht had requisitioned as non-ferrous metal for war purposes since 1940, but which had survived, not yet melted down, in storage (e.g., Glockenfriedhof) in the British zone of occupation.
+The presbyteries usually granted them to Northwestern German Lutheran congregations that had lost bells due to the war.